The Gaia 2018 Retrograde Planet Survival Guide

 “Time wounds all heels.” ~ John Lennon

 Strangely, Saturn doesn’t mind going backwards for a while.
-Since Saturn is the lord of karma and time, the Rx is a period of Saturn’s chickens, or crows, Saturn’s favorite birds, coming home to roost — lessons to be completed.
+Since Saturn is the lord of karma and time, the Rx is a period of ravens, Saturn’s favorite birds, coming home to roost — lessons to be completed.
 As the lord of time, Saturn doesn’t care how many days, months, or years it takes; he plays a long game, and he never forgets, so there’s no getting around unfinished karmic business.

 The places where you’ve shirked responsibility and discipline are Saturn’s tactical areas of operation.
 He’s wants to help you step up and be accountable.
 Harsh?
 Sometimes.
 Valuable life skills?
 Absolutely.
 If you’ve got your work ethic straight, and have been practicing the golden rule, Saturn may reward you.

 Saturn Rx can be a time of limitations and restructuring, creating detours and roadblocks.
-Stay patient, there may be new, better structures emerging — the lord of time, karma, and crows also rules frameworks and underpinnings, like your skeleton, or the foundation of your house.
-And because things tend to slow down during this period, particularly in combination with other Rx planets, it’s an excellent time to evaluate systems and standard operating procedures.
+Stay patient, there may be new, better structures emerging — the lord of time, karma, and ravens — also rules frameworks and underpinnings, like your skeleton, or the foundation of your house.
+And because things tend to slow down during this period, particularly in combination with other Rx planets, it’s an excellent time to evaluate systems, flow charts and standard operating procedures.
 Saturn rules Capricorn — you can try to tell them to kick back, but they’ll ignore you.